 Estrogen is the other dominant hormone produced by women throughout the menstrual cycle.
-It has a wonderful effect on your mood and libido during the preovulatory phase, but there is too much of a good thing!
+It has a wonderful effect on your mood and libido during the preovulatory phase, but there is such thing as too much of a good thing!
 Left unchecked for too long, estrogen can have the opposite reaction, causing depression and anxiety.
 You may have heard of this referred to as "estrogen dominance" and may even have experienced it yourself at some point.
 At the end of the cycle, when your progesterone levels go up they help counterbalance estrogen and offer a calming, antidepressant function.

 Take Control of Your Mental Well-being

-Tracking your fertility biomarkers, including basal body temperature, will better equip you to understand your hormonal health as well as know where you stand in the menstrual cycle on any given day.
+Tracking your fertility biomarkers - including basal body temperature! - will better equip you to understand your hormonal health as well as know where you stand in the menstrual cycle on any given day.
 When you chart your cycles, you learn to recognize where you are in your cycle, and therefore which hormones are dominant).
 Knowing this will help you to know some of the reasons behind symptoms you feel throughout your cycle, and gives you great information to take to your providers if you have any concerns!

 These days, women's health is getting more research attention than ever and the connection between ovulation and overall well-being is finally becoming more apparent.
 As this information flows out to the wider community, women everywhere can take more control of their bodies; at the same time, they will also experience the rewards of understanding their bodies even more intimately.